Toward waste consciousness and circular systems

 A lesson learned

 Read the fine print — including when there’s no fine print at all.
-A year ago I hosted a community workshop series to distribute herbal remedies, and purchased a thousand or so kraft pouches from ULINE.
+In 2023-2024 I hosted a community workshop series with Freedom Fighter Herbs to distribute herbal remedies, and we purchased a thousand or so kraft pouches from ULINE.
 I couldn’t find any information about how to dispose of the pouches, and I assumed since they were “kraft” they would be compostable or recyclable.
-Nope!
-I still have some leftovers that come in handy for the herb exchange and other mutual aid work, but I sigh about it every time.
+NOPE!
+In the end I’m glad I got them because they still come in handy for the herb exchange (most of the orders I receive are BIPOC folks getting free herbs, which Patrons help me to do, hell yeah!).

 If you made it here, thanks for reading through.
 Waste is complicated, and it’s challenging to hold a business in a circular way.

 For now I’m opting to be transparent about where I’m at with it rather than pretending my methods are perfect or ideal.
-And I want folks who choose to order from me to know that waste consciousness requires actions on my part and yours!
-Yes, to be ecologically minded in this consumerist society you’ll need to do things like clean and sort your materials at their end of life.
+With every earth day I’m working toward a more waste-conscious and circular practice.
+And I want folks who choose to order from me to know that waste consciousness is an option!
+To be ecologically minded in this consumerist society we'll need to do things like clean and sort materials at their end of life — better yet make it interesting and find ways to keep the medicine going.

 We’ll practice together 🌎